About Clean Snowmobile Challenge

 One 6-day competition with up to 25 teams is conducted in Houghton, MI.

-There are three classes of snowmobiles: Internal Combusion (IC), Zero Emissions (ZE), and Diesel Utility (DU).
-Iowa State participates in the IC class which is scored on 12 different categories.
+There are three classes of snowmobiles: Internal Combustion (IC), Zero Emissions (ZE), and Diesel Utility (DU).
+The Iowa State Clean Snowmobile team participates in the IC class, which is scored on 12 different categories.

 More information about the event can be found on the SAE Clean Snowmobile Challenge website.